 While tuk tuks are made in Thailand, there are also models that are made in India and other Asian countries.
 Of course, the best tuk tuk manufacturers are found in Thailand.
 They even export to European countries like Germany, The Netherlands, and Switzerland.

 Most legitimate Bangkok city guides always include taking a tuk tuk trip around the city.
-Travellers have to be careful though because some drivers take advantage of tourists by charging double the usual amount.
+Travelers have to be careful though because some drivers take advantage of tourists by charging double the usual amount.

 Tuk tuks are called by other names around the world.
 This type of three-wheeled vehicle is generally called an auto rickshaw.
 There are many other kinds of auto rickshaws around the world.